druidmaciek/CourseDownloader/README.md

 ## About

 This is a whole course downloader GUI app.
 Built in Python and wxPython.
-Just paste a url of a course to download a whore course.
+Just paste a url of a course to download a whole course.
 This project is my attempt to create something usable and for my educational purposes.

 1. Supported sites: